dvhrstic/data_engineering/README-dataset.md

 ```
 #### Task 2 - product_user_count.csv
+Here, data is about product and user count.
+Each program titles has a total count of views in column `content_count` and number of unique users that watched the title in column `unique_users`.
 ```
 dt - date originating from started_streams data : DATE [YYYY-MM-DD] program_title	- from started_streams data : STRING